Grown Ups (film): Music

-Sequel
+Sequels

+Grown Ups 2

 A sequel, titled Grown Ups 2, was released on July 12, 2013.
 Dennis Dugan, the director of the first film, returned as director.
 The main cast, including Adam Sandler, Kevin James, Chris Rock, David Spade, Salma Hayek, Maya Rudolph, Maria Bello and Steve Buscemi reprised their roles, except Rob Schneider.
 New cast includes Andy Samberg, Taylor Lautner and Patrick Schwarzenegger.
 The sequel follows Lenny Feder as he relocates his family back to the small town where he and his friends grew up.
-Like its predecessor, Grown Ups 2 received very poor reviews but was still a box office hit.
+Like its predecessor, Grown Ups 2 received very poor reviews, but it was still a box office hit.

+Grown Ups 3

+In May 2026, a third film was announced for Netflix with Kyle Newacheck directing.

+Maria Bello said in an August 2016 interview, "People have talked about it and we've heard it might happen, but I don't know if there is a script, I don't know what there is.
+But I hope so because, boy, it's fun to work with those guys."
+In January 2020, comedian Tom Scharpling gained attention for uploading an unofficial and unaffiliated Grown Ups 3 script, written in April 2019, to Twitter.
+In July 2025, while promoting his film Happy Gilmore 2, Sandler hinted a sequel was possible once a story had been greenlit.
+Rob Schneider expressed support in a sequel following his absence in the second film.
+In May 2026, a sequel was announced for Netflix with Kyle Newacheck directing.